Friends for Youth 1 to 1 Mentoring

-Friends for Youth Mentoring Services includes a homework component:
+Friends for Youth 1 to 1 Mentoring includes a homework component:

 There is an academic achievement component that focuses on all aspects of school behavior and performance.
 Prescriptive homework sessions are not as effective as a developmental approach involving stimulating academic interests, incorporating learning components into match activities, and developing positive relationships with school personnel.
 Homework is included in match activities as the relationship develops and mentees are open to this direct intervention.
 Additional learning resources are provided to and utilized by matches.
 Friends for Youth developed an Academic Activities Guide to help mentors design activities with learning components and teachable moments.
 Friends for Youth also developed a Mentoring Journal to help mentors and mentees have meaningful developmental interactions and activities.

-Friends for Youth Mentoring Services has materials available in a language other than English:
+Friends for Youth 1 to 1 Mentoring has materials available in a language other than English: